DimaZeland/Java-Software-Engineer/12-Spring/02-spring-elementary/README.md

 # Spring Elementary

-ℹ️ The project contains ...
+ℹ️ The project contains the source code for Spring Framework applications including Boot, Hibernate, Security, REST.

 ### ⚙️ The project uses: